 There are many different causes of abnormal spinal curves.
 Some babies are born with spinal defects that cause the spine to grow unevenly, a condition called congenital scoliosis or congenital kyphosis.
 Some children have nerve or muscle diseases, injuries or other illnesses that cause spinal deformities, for example cerebral palsy, or myelomeningocele.

 Sometimes, however, the back just doesn’t grow as straight as it should, and no one knows why.
-This most common type of scoliosis is called “idiopathic” scoliosis and has no known cause.
-There is no known prevention.
+This most common type of scoliosis is called “idiopathic” scoliosis and has no known cause and no known prevention.
 This means that if you have scoliosis, nothing you did caused it, and you could have done nothing to prevent it.

 Scientists are studying idiopathic scoliosis, hoping to discover its cause.
 They have many clues but no real answers yet.
 They do know it tends to run in families and that girls are five to eight times more likely to have it than boys.
 Scoliosis isn’t rare; about 3 out of every 100 people have it.
 Many people have mild scoliosis but are unaware of it and need no treatment for it.